nytimes/library/README.md

 ### User Authentication

 Library currently supports both Slack and Google Oauth methods.
-As Library sites are intended to be internal to your organization, Oauth with your organization is strongly encouraged.
+As Library sites are usually intended to be internal to a set of limited users, Oauth with your organization is strongly encouraged.
 To use Slack Oauth, specify your Oauth strategy in your `.env` file, like so:
 ```
 # Slack needs to be capitalized
 OAUTH_STRATEGY=Slack